tjinauyeung/v3/content/build-forms-fast-and-easy-in-svelte/index.md

 ### Visit the docs

-Considering how important how important documentation is when devs evaluate a tool, considerable effort is put in creating a [documentation website](https://svelte-forms-lib-sapper-docs.tjin.now.sh).
+Considering how important documentation is when developers evaluate a tool, time and effort is put in creating a slick [documentation website](https://svelte-forms-lib-sapper-docs.tjin.now.sh).

 <a href="https://svelte-forms-lib-sapper-docs.tjin.now.sh" target="_blank">
   <img alt="screenshot of documentation website for svelte-forms-lib" src="documentation-website.png"/>